-The Doctor of Medicine Program or M.D Degree is a four-year-program designed by DGSOM to help you become a leader in clinical innovation and research.
+The Doctor of Medicine Program or M.D Degree is a four-year program designed by DGSOM to help you become a leader in clinical innovation and research.
 It also places importance on key skills like patient care or ethics.

-This is some of the fields you can choose while at David Geffen School of Medicine:
+These are some of the fields you can choose while at David Geffen School of Medicine:

 - Internal Medicine

 The Medical Education Program is a five-year program that combines both the M.D and master’s degrees.

 This program focuses on helping you become a leader in medical policy, as well as providing care and research in the health sectors of underserved communities.